ivandustin/seeds/README.md

 The one who eats my flesh and drinks my blood stays in me and I in him.

-Just as the living Father sent me, and I live because of the Father; so is the one who eats me, and he will live because of me.
+Just as the living Father sent me, and I live because of the Father.
+So is the one who eats me, and he will live because of me.

 ###### John 8:31-32